-In addition, the Trial Court has changed its procedures to provide for a two tier process that will enable tenants and landlords to access resources and mediate their disputes in order to preserve tenancies.
+The Trial Court has temporarily changed its procedures in summary process (eviction) cases to provide for a two-tier process.
+The first-tier court event will enable tenants and landlords to mediate their disputes and explore available resources, such as rental assistance.

 Trial Court administrative and standing orders

-Trial Court Emergency Administrative Order 20-13: Trial Court order suspending certain provisions of Trial Court Rule I: Uniform Summary Process Rules
+Trial Court Administrative Order 21-2: Trial Court order suspending certain provisions of Trial Court Rule I: Uniform Summary Process Rules

 Suspends any eviction rules that are not consistent with court standing orders about eviction

-District Court Standing Order 10-20: Court operations for the adjudication of summary process cases under the exigent circumstances created by COVID-19
+District Court Fourth Amended Standing Order 10-20: Court operations for the adjudication of summary process cases

 Outlines procedures for eviction cases in District Court